Gikkman/Java-Twirk/README.md

 * `Cheer.getImageURL(...)` should now return a proper URL.
 Fix #30
 * You can now set a custom PING interval, for how often the connection should ping Twitch.
 See `TwirkBuilder.setPingInterval` Fix #29
 * You can now assign custom log methods to Twirk, in case you use some kind of logging framework.
-You can also set different log levels, which gives a bit more control of what to log.
-See `TwirkBuilder.setLogLevel` and`TwirkBuilder.setXXXLogMethod`.
+See `TwirkBuilder.setXXXLogMethod`.
 Fix #28 (thanks to PR #31).
 * Calling connect after a disconnect should now work.
 Fix #26
 * You don't need to include the '#' anymore in the channel name.
 Fix #21